nareshmaharaj-consultant/aerospike_udf/README.md

 queryFilterSegment=Enterprise
 queryFilterProduct=Technology
 ```
-You may have also noticed the line that ensure we are using the UDF for filtering.
+You might have noticed the line below which reinforces we are using the UDF code for filtering.
 ```bash
 useUDFFilterLogic=false
 ```